michellelin99/FreshFood/README.md

-# Project 1 - SimpleToDo
+# Project 1 - Fresh Food

-SimpleToDo is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: Michelle Lin
+FreshFood is an android app that allows the user to maintain a running list of food items to keep track of to avoid throwing away spoiled food.
+This app is built off of my template Simple ToDo List app.

-Time spent: 2.5 hours
+Time spent: 0 (8.7.2020)

 ## User Stories

 The following **required** functionality is completed:

-* [ ] User can **view a list of todo items**
+* [ ] User can **view a list of items**
-* [ ] User can **successfully add and remove items** from the todo list
+* [ ] User can **successfully add and remove items** from the list
 * [ ] User's **list of items persisted** upon modification and and retrieved properly on app restart

 The following **optional** features are implemented: